henrikdevops/-examensarbete-elastic-fluentd-kibana-8.17.5/README.md

 {

-password will be printed.
-Save them and use it for
+Password will be printed.
+Save them and use it for:

 - elastic-credentials
 - elastic-auth-secret

--
 }

 kubcetl apply -f elastic-credentials #Använd lösenord från es-generator